-When a death occurs, someone has to deal with the formal registration with the relevant Registrar of Births Deaths and Marriages.
-Planning ahead does make things easier, and you might consider downloading and completing the Registering a Death form for yourself as well, and filing it with the relevant documents, just a thought!
+Planning ahead does make things easier, and you might consider downloading and completing what you need to register a Death form for yourself as well, and filing it with the relevant documents, just a thought!
 But there are a number of steps that must be complied with before that can happen:

-- Registration should normally take place with 5 days of death.
+- Registration should normally take place within 5 days of death.
 This will not be possible if the Coroner is involved.
 The Coroner is involved in 43% of deaths – see that page for more details.

 - You must be a person qualified to register the death – typically the next of kin, but more details on who is allowed to register a death here if that is not appropriate.